 Understanding the OCD-Addiction Link

 A study reported in the Journal of Anxiety Disorders found that 27% of people with OCD had a substance use disorder and could benefit from both OCD and addiction treatment.
-About 70% of the people with both conditions reported that their OCD came first.
-As is the case with other mental health conditions, sometimes people turn to drugs or alcohol to manage their condition’s symptoms.
-Drugs and alcohol can provide temporary relief, but can also cause their own significant problems.
+About 70% of those with both conditions reported that their OCD was diagnosed first.
+As is the case with other mental health conditions, sometimes people turn to drugs or alcohol to manage their symptoms.
+Drugs and alcohol can provide temporary relief but can also cause their own significant problems.